mondeja/mdpo/docs/rationale.rst

   the old one fuzzy and the translation can be updated quickly.
 * Translators work with ``.po`` files directly, a standard in translations.
-* Parts of the Markdown files that do not need translated as code blocks or link targets are not included in the translation, reducing possibility of markup failures in translations.
+* Parts of the Markdown files that do not need translated as code blocks or are not included in the translation (by default), reducing possibility of markup failures in translations.
-* Markup characters are reduced to their minimum expression inside msgids, reducing possibility of markup failures in translations.

 Disadvantages
 -------------